cs2952x-stock-prediction/simclr-financial-embedding/README.md

 Longer term:

 - create dataset for large data (only loads some files in memory at a time)
-- create polygon
+- create polygon data cleaning script
+- run ablation studies
-- set up grid search
+- run up grid search

 ## Getting Started